How Much Does Cabinet Refinishing Cost in Temecula?

 If you are upgrading to hardware with different hole spacing or mounting style, existing holes need to be filled and new holes drilled.
 Changing from cup pulls to bar pulls, or from knobs to European bar handles, typically requires fill-and-drill work on every door and drawer affected.
 This is a separate add-on quoted at the estimate.

-Planning rates for Temecula cabinet refinishing
+How Temecula cabinet refinishing is priced

 Tyler gives a fixed written quote after seeing the kitchen in person, counting the pieces, and checking the finish condition, frames, panels, interiors, color plan, hardware changes, and repairs.